phamhuynh03/CodeRace-CppPipeline/README.md

     * Elaborate the errors/findings to the contestants.
     * Be a critical thinker, using your questions to guide them on choosing the right tool.
 * Must
-    * Support you on accessing the pipeline i.e. snapshot the image of the pipeline or log
+    * Support you on accessing the pipeline i.e. snapshot the image of the pipeline or log.

+## Let's start
+* Your C/C++ program shall be placed in src directory.
+* The pipeline shall be created once you open the Pull Request.
+* .pipelines/pr_develop.yaml contains stages in the pipeline.